 - G. Definition of Space.
 Streets, parking lots, buildings and landscape are the major elements that define the special qualities of our environment.
 Organize them to foster a setting supportive to the pedestrian as well as the driver. - 1.
 Relate the size, character and setting of proposed projects to the functions of adjacent streets and pedestrian networks.
 Buildings should be oriented to the public rights-of-way and close to pedestrian movement. - 2.
 The areas immediately adjacent to buildings should be designed to integrate with surrounding landscape and pedestrian walkways.
 Shaded courtyards, WALKWAYS, cloisters, trellises, colonnades and public art are encouraged for consideration into the design to define space.

-SECTION 5: That Chapter 5, Section 507 Tab A.II.A.3.1 (Guidelines for Design read as follows for paragraph 3.1.10 and is amended to add paragraph 3.1.16:
+Amend Chapter 5, Section 507 Tab A.II.A.3.1 (Guidelines for Design Review - Site Design/Development - Landscape Architecture) by amending paragraph 3.1.10 to read as follows and to add new paragraph 3.1.16 accordingly: